xrdocs/application-hosting/_blogs/2016-06-28-xr-app-hosting-architecture-quick-look.md

   <img src="https://xrdocs.github.io/xrdocs-images/assets/images/xr-control-plane.png" width="250" height="250" />{: .align-center}

-*  Inside the control plane LXC, you are presented with the XR linux shell.
+*  Inside the control plane LXC, you are presented with the XR linux shell. **Any Linux application hosted in this environment shares the process space with XR, and we refer to it as a `native application`**.
+   P.S.
 This is what you drop into when you issue a `vagrant ssh`.
+   {: .notice--info}

 The XR linux shell that the user interacts with is really the `global-vrf` network namespace inside the control plane container.
 This corresponds to the global/default-vrf in IOS-XR.

    **Only the interfaces in global-vrf appear in the XR linux shell today when you issue an